CCTC: Frequently Asked Questions

 Do I need a masters degree to complete your program?

-To make sure a student has the best chance of completing the certificate, students are required to meet the MQs prior to entering the CCTC program, which may include a master's degree as determined by the MQ Handbook.
+To make sure a student has the best chance of completing the certificate, students should confirm that they meet the MQs, which may include a master's degree as determined by the MQ Handbook.

 I reviewed the Minimum Qualifications Handbook that determines if I'm eligible to teach at a community college, but how do I find out if I meet "equivalency?"